The CENMAC Story

-CENMAC was initially known as CENMACH in the 1960s which stood for:
+CENMAC was originally known as CENMACH in the 1960s.

 We are now known as CENMAC (Centre for Micro-Assisted Communication)